EasyCorp/EasyAdminBundle/Resources/doc/book/installation.rst

 Installation Using Symfony Flex
 -------------------------------

-Symfony Flex is the new way to manage dependencies on Symfony applications that use Symfony 3.3 or higher.
-If you already use Symfony Flex, execute this command to download, register and configure the bundle automatically:
+`Symfony Flex`_ is the new way to manage dependencies on Symfony 3.3 and higher applications.
+If your project already uses Symfony Flex, execute this command to download, register and configure the bundle automatically:

 .. code-block:: terminal

-    $ composer require javiereguiluz/easyadmin-bundle
+    $ composer require admin

+That's all!
+You can skip the rest of this chapter and go to the next chapter.

 Installation without Symfony Flex
 ---------------------------------